NannyML/nannyml/docs/tutorials/performance_estimation.rst

 .. image:: ../_static/tutorial-perf-est-mc-guide-with-ref-f1.svg

-The right hand side of the plot is exactly the same as previously as it shows the estimated performance for the analysis period.
-The purple dashed vertical line splits the reference and analysis periods.
-On the left hand side of the line, the actual model performance (not estimation!) is plotted with solid light blue line.
-This facilitates interpretation of the estimation on reference period as it helps to build expectations on variability of the performance.
+* The right-hand side of the plot shows the estimated performance for the analysis period as before.

+* The purple dashed vertical line splits the reference and analysis periods.

+* On the left-hand side of the line, the actual model performance (not estimation!) is plotted with a solid light blue line.
+This facilitates interpretation of the estimation on reference period as it helps to build expectations on the variability of the performance.

 Insights and Follow Ups
 ==========================

 After reviewing the performance estimation results we have to decide if further investigation is needed.
 The :ref:`Data Drift<data-drift>` functionality can help here.

-This may help to indicate which of our population characteristics have changed and how.
-This will sometimes lead to investigating *why* they changed which is not covered by NannyML.

 When the target results become available they can be compared with the estimated results as demonstrated :ref:`here<compare_estimated_and_realized_performance>`.
 You can learn more about the Confidence Based Performance Estimation and its limitations in the :ref:`How it Works page<performance-estimation-deep-dive>`